k2view-academy/K2View-Academy/articles/38_reports/01_reports_overview.md

 Fabric Reports is implemented using *ActiveReportsJS* by GrapeCity, and is included in Fabric's license and installation package.
 No separate installation or configuration is required.
 Fabric Reports operates in a web-browser environment, embedded into the [K2View Web Framework](/articles/30_web_framework/01_web_framework_overview.md).

-Fabric Reports application include the Designer and Viewer components:
+Fabric Reports application includes the Designer and Viewer components:

 * **Designer** enables creating the report template including the following:
   - Definition of data sources, data sets and parameters.